indrjo/minimal-texlive-installer/README.md

 The script manages both installation, post installation process and applies some patches to make it work within the Termux environment.

-**(Important)** `termux-install-minimal-texlive` is a modification of `installer.sh` which can be found [here](https://github.com/termux/termux-packages/blob/master/packages/texlive-installer).
+**(Important)** The script is a modification of `installer.sh` which can be found [here](https://github.com/termux/termux-packages/blob/master/packages/texlive-installer).
 This piece of code is distributed under the [same licence](https://github.com/termux/termux-packages/blob/master/LICENSE.md) of that work.

 **(Note)** Currently, this installer doesn't allow users to customize the installation, as you can for any other GNU/Linux.